tdwg/tcs2/docs/tcs-terms/README.md

 		<tr>
 			<td>Comments</td>
 			<td><p>A synonym is an alternative label for a taxon, so <code>synonym</code>, like <code>taxonName</code>, is a relation between a <code>TaxonConcept</code> and a <code>TaxonName</code>, not a relationship between different taxonomic entities.</p>
 <p>The terms 'heterotypic synonym' and 'homotypic synonym' from the nomenclatural codes ('subjective synonym' and 'objective synonym', respectively, in the Zoological Code) are, in the context of Taxon Concepts and Taxon Names, best understood as synonyms (relations between Taxon Concepts and Taxon Names) and combinations (relations between Taxon Names), respectively.
-In TCS, combinations are dealt with using properties of the <code>TaxonName</code> class, <em>e.g.</em> <code>basionym</code> and <code>replacedName</code> (note that 'combination' is used here in a broader sense than what the term actually means).
+In TCS, combinations are dealt with using properties of the <code>TaxonName</code> class, <em>e.g.</em> <code>basionym</code> and <code>replacedName</code> (note that 'combination' is used here in a broader sense that what the term actually means).
 This has the advantage that people do not need to separate heterotypic and homotypic synonyms, or generally deal with nomenclature, which adds a degree of complexity that not all systems need or want.
 Avoiding terms that are too strictly defined in the nomenclatural codes also has the advantage that the term can, in principle, be applied to things that cannot be heterotypic or homotypic synonyms, e.g., to names that are not validly published under the relevant code, or names at different taxonomic ranks than the accepted name, and avoids inappropriate use of the terms defined in the nomenclatural codes.</p></td>
 		</tr>
 		<tr>
 			<td>Examples</td>